isomerpages/scamshield/index.md

 description: Scamshield is an application that protects you against unsolicited messages and calls from unknown contacts or known scammers
 image: /images/isomer-logo.svg
 permalink: /
-notification: iOS version of the application is available now!
 sections:
     - hero:
         title: Scamshield